SheenaSullivan/Plastic-Pollution-Oceans/README.md

 ## Acknowledgements

-The data used in this project was obtained from Our World in Data (ourworldindata.org).
+The code developed in this project is my own.
+The data used was obtained from Our World in Data (ourworldindata.org) and https://www.sciencedirect.com/science/article/pii/S0025326X19310148?via%3Dihub.